Kaung-Myat/nextstep-mm/README.md

 ## AI and privacy

 - Advisor and crawl skill extraction use **Bring Your Own Key** — API keys are stored in the browser's `localStorage`, not on the server.
-- Advisor replies are sanitized; chat history is cached locally per device.
+- Advisor chat history is cached locally per device.
+In-flight advisor requests continue if you navigate to another tab; the reply is persisted to local storage and a toast appears when it is ready.
+- Advisor replies are sanitized before display.
 - Crawl uses OpenRouter by default (recommended for Myanmar).
 Without a key, skill extraction falls back to a built-in keyword list.

 ## Deployment notes

 1. Provision PostgreSQL and run migrations (`npx prisma migrate deploy`).
-2. Set environment variables on Vercel (at minimum `DATABASE_URL`, `DIRECT_URL`).
+2. Set environment variables on Vercel (at minimum `DATABASE_URL`, `DIRECT_URL`; prefer `SESSION_SECRET` in production).
-3. Add Upstash Redis vars for shared rate limits across serverless instances.
+3. Add Upstash Redis vars for shared rate limits and crawl locking across serverless instances.
 4. Run `npm run db:seed` against the production database after deploy (or from CI).
 5. Users add their own OpenRouter key in Settings for advisor chat and richer crawl extraction.